hessllab/HW_0/README.md

 I was born in a small town northwest of Philly called Allentown but I now live in Wellsboro Pennsylvania.
 I did my undergraduate studies at Penn State University where I obtained a BS in Geosciences.
 This past summer I interned at the Pennsylvania Geological Survey where I worked on a carbon sequestration project.
-I also have one older brother who in an Engineer is LA California and a dog named Tank (unknown breed he's a rescue).
+I also have one older brother who in an Engineer in LA California and a dog named Tank (unknown breed he's a rescue).

 #### My Hobbies
    * __Rock Climbing__